kstenerud/concise-encoding/ce-structure.md

 | IEEE754 Binary Float | 32, 64               |
 | UID                  | 128                  |

-Array elements **CAN** be written using any of the representations allowed for the specified type and size.
+Array elements in [CTE](cte-specification.md) **CAN** be written using any of the representations allowed for the specified type and size.

 **Examples (in [CTE](cte-specification.md))**: